Say hello to Alexander Albon the talk of Thailand and Aston Martin Red Bull Racing. Only the 2nd Thai F1 driver in Thailand’s history.

 Red Bull say they will “use the next nine races to evaluate Alex’s performance” and make a “decision as to who will drive alongside Max in 2020”.

-This was not a complete suprise given Gasly’s first half year performance in comparison to his team mate Max Verstappen.
-However the team looked towards the assessing of their driver options ahead of 2020.
+This was not a complete surprise given Gasly’s first half-year performance in comparison to his teammate Max Verstappen.
+However, the team looked towards assessing their driver options ahead of 2020.

 Press PLAY to start the video